-(in Sir Vidia's Shadow) The two writers had a public reconciliation at the eighth Jaipur literature festival in 2015.
+(Sir Vidia's Shadow: A Friendship Across Five Continents by Paul Theroux, 2000, p.
+346) The two writers had a public reconciliation at the eighth Jaipur literature festival in 2015.

 Besides the Nobel Prize, Naipaul's several literary awards include the Booker Prize for In a Free State (1971).
 He was knighted in 1989 and in 1993 he won the first David Cohen British Literature Prize for "lifetime achievement by a living British writer".
 Naipaul's manuscripts and extensive archives have been deposited in the University of Tulsa.
 At a speech in October 2004 Naipaul announced that Magic Seeds (2004), the sequel to Half a Life, may be his last novel.
 "I have no faith in the survival of the novel," he said.
 The Masque of Africa (2010), a self-searching journey to "the beginning of things", was Naipaul's 16th volume of nonfiction.

 ability to stir up public debate was widely recognised.
 In 2011 he

 said in an interview at the Royal Geographic Society: "I

 read a piece of writing and within a paragraph or two I know whether it